mattzcarey/code-review-gpt/README.md

-# Code Review GPT - the SCD Fork
+# Code Review GPT - Gitlab edition

 This is a fork of https://github.com/mattzcarey/code-review-gpt specially tuned to work in gitlab ci environment